 To contribute to a traditional IRA, you must be under age 70½ at the end of the tax year.
 You, and/or your spouse if you file a joint return, must have taxable compensation, such as wages, salaries, commissions, tips, bonuses, or net income from self-employment.
 Taxable alimony and separate maintenance payments received by an individual are treated as compensation for IRA purposes.
 Compensation doesn't include earnings and profits from property, such as rental income, interest and dividend income, or any amount received as pension or annuity income, or as deferred compensation.

-Figure your allowable deduction using the worksheets in the Form 1040 Instructions, Form 1040A Instructions or in Publication 590, Individual Retirement Arrangements (IRAs).
-You cannot claim an IRA deduction on Form 1040EZ (PDF), you must use either Form 1040A (PDF) or Form 1040 (PDF), U.S. Individual Income Tax Return; you can't claim an IRA deduction on Form 1040EZ (PDF), Income Tax Return for Single and Joint Filers With No Dependents.
-If you made nondeductible contributions to a traditional IRA you need to attach Form 8606 (PDF), Nondeductible IRAs.
-Use Form 8880 (PDF), Credit for Qualified Retirement Savings Contributions, to determine whether you are also eligible for a tax credit.
+You can figure your allowable deduction using the worksheets in the Form 1040 Instructions, Form 1040A Instructions, or in Publication 590-A (PDF), Contributions to Individual Retirement Arrangements (IRAs).
+You may claim an IRA deduction on either Form 1040A (PDF) or Form 1040 (PDF), U.S. Individual Income Tax Return; you can't claim an IRA deduction on Form 1040EZ (PDF), Income Tax Return for Single and Joint Filers With No Dependents.
+If you made nondeductible contributions to a traditional IRA, you must attach Form 8606 (PDF), Nondeductible IRAs.
+Use Form 8880 (PDF), Credit for Qualified Retirement Savings Contributions, to determine whether you're also eligible for a tax credit.
 Enter the amount of the credit on either Form 1040A or Form 1040.
-You cannot use Form 1040EZ to claim this credit.
+You can't use Form 1040EZ to claim this credit.

 For additional information on the different types of IRAs, including information on contributions, distributions, as well as conversions from one type of IRA to another, refer to Publication 590-A (PDF), Contributions to Individual Retirement Arrangements (IRAs) and Publication 590-B (PDF), Distributions from Individual Retirement Arrangements (IRAs).

-Page Last Reviewed or Updated: January 29, 2013
+Page Last Reviewed or Updated: April 14, 2017